 What are the practical actions you can take

 First of all, the stock market today is no longer just derived by the profitability of the underlying companies.
 A lot of times it is affected by stupid political “wayang shows”.
 Singapore had a stable economy but you should not just invest in Singapore stocks.
 It is what we called home country bias in behavioural finance.
-The stock market is too small to resist any external shock whether it comes from China or USA.
+The stock market is too small to resist any external shock whether it comes from China or the USA.

 Secondly, you need to recognize that there are opportunities amid market cycles.
-There were opportunities when oil price fall, when China opened Shanghai-Hong Kong stock connect, when Singapore properties are for mortgagee sale,
+There were opportunities when oil price fall when China opened Shanghai-Hong Kong stock connect when Singapore properties are for mortgagee sale,

 To ride through the market storm.
 You need to determine whether you invest for capital gain or for dividend income.
-As Chinese saying,
+As the Chinese saying,

 You can’t have both fish and bear’s paw (“鱼与熊掌不可兼得”, You can’t have your cake and eat it too).